-ENCINITAS — A designated affordable home in Cardiff-by-the-Sea was sold to an investor and entered third-party escrow two weeks before the developer was authorized to advertise the sale, public records show, raising doubts as to whether the home was purchased legitimately under the terms of the city’s affordable housing agreement.
+ENCINITAS — A designated affordable home in Cardiff-by-the-Sea was sold to an investor and entered third-party escrow two weeks before the developer was authorized to begin advertising the house for sale, public records show, raising serious doubts as to whether the home was purchased legitimately under the terms of the city’s affordable housing agreement.

 After first notifying the city of its intent to sell the home via email on Aug.
 12, 2020, Kenneth Reed, a mortgage originator at Finance of America Mortgage, accepted a seller counteroffer from developer New Pointe Investment on Sept.
 30, 2020, to purchase the home at 1412 Mackinnon, according to financial records and emails obtained by The Coast News via public records request.